jdchandler88/ccri-neighborhood-exercise/README.md

 Spotbugs generates an HTML reports for both **main** AND **test** code.
 These reports are generated in *<gradle_project_dir>/build/reports/spotbugs*.
 For **main** analysis, use ```gradle spotbugsMain``` and for **test** analysis, use ```gradle spotbugsTest```.

+### JaCoCo (Java Code Coverage)
+JaCoCo generates code coverage data based on execution.
+For this project, unit tests drive code coverage data.
+This project is configured to automatically generate a coverage report after tests execute.
+To execute tests and gather a coverage report, run ```gradle test```

+The code coverage report is located at *<gradle_project_dir>/build/reports/jacoco/test/html/*.